Frequently Asked Questions

 What about the reverse?
 Not on a class 1 railroad.
 You can have a car registered in Umler and not have AEI tags applied.
 Some owners and operators have been doing this for some time.
 This allows a car to move if the carrier requires only Umler registration, but it does not enhance the tracking ability because the car is not automatically reporting its location without tags.
 All Class One railroads now require BOTH tags and Umler, and if the car or loco doesn't have tags, the RR will apply them for you and invoice you the standard cost via a CRB (Car Repair Billing).
 This costs about $175, and that also means they may mount them in a way you might not like.

 What if I buy a car that was previously registered in Umler?
 The AAR requires documentation that the reporting mark change is legal for any inter-entity (company or person selling to another company or person) change of ownership.
 To comply with this, there are two ways of doing it.
 The obsolete manual way is to send a missive to Railinc showing the old reporting mark and number and the new reporting mark and number with bill of sale or authorization of the seller.
 The modern electronic way is for the seller to allow for a re-stencil to the new reporting mark by granting a permission in Umler.
 The new reporting mark accepts the permission and the equipment moves from one reporting mark to another by using the Umler re-stencil process.
 Either way, the seller will need to provide to the buyer a signed authorization stating that the reporting mark change is authorized, which is sent to either Railinc in the first example, or GLR in the second.
 That way, if GLR is audited, we have the record on file.
 If this is not available, you need at the very least to send us a copy of the bill of sale.
 If you are only changing the mark and not ownership, i.e. an intra-company transfer, or moving a car/loco from one assigned reporting mark to another assigned reporting mark within the same entity, you need to provide a letter of authorization (see example below).
-Don't forget that the AEI tags require reprogramming or must be replaced!
+Don't forget that the AEI tags require reprogramming or must be replaced and a new stencils on the car!
 If someone tells you a clone will work, you could end up on freight equipment losing your CHARM rate on that car.
 A clone and re-stencil are NOT the same thing.

 A NOTE ON CAR DATA: